d-protsenko/tutorials/userguide/code_style.md

 * Actor naming guidelines:
     * Actor name is written in English, using no more than 4-6 words with `UpperCamelCase` style
     * Actor name does not contain word "Actor"
-    * Actor name represents what actor is supposed to do
+    * Actor name represents actor's purpose
 * Actor should not contain overloaded methods
 * Actor must be documented with JavaDoc

 **Example**: `StatusCodeSetter.java` with actor `StatusCodeSetter`

 #### Handlers
-* Handler must be of type `public void` and receive only one `final` parameter - wrapper
+* Handler must be of type `public void` and receive only one `final` parameter - message wrapper
 * Handler naming guidelines:
     * Handler name represents the action it supposed to do
     * Handler name is written in English with `lowerCamelCase` style